Bardolph-Automation-Inc/bardolph/README.md

-If you prefer to send unmodified numbers to the bulbs, as specified by the [LIFX API](https://lan.developer.lifx.com), you can use "raw" units (and switch back to "logical" units if desired):
+If you prefer to send unmodified numbers to the bulbs, as specified by the [LIFX API](https://lan.developer.lifx.com), you can use "raw" units (and switch back to "logical" units as desired):
 ```
 units raw
 hue 30000 saturation 65535 brightness 32767 kelvin 2700 set all